-You can find details of the project and the environmental assessment requirements for preparing an Environmental Impact Statement (EIS) at majorprojects.planning.nsw.gov.au
+You can find details of proposed projects and the environmental assessment requirements for preparing an Environmental Impact Statement (EIS) at Major Projects.

 Land access requirements for construction, operation and maintenance of a pipeline

 An easement over land provides access for a licensee to construct, operate and maintain a pipeline, without having to acquire or own the whole parcel of land.

-Pipeline Licence applicants are encouraged to negotiate easement agreements with landholders.
-This can take the form of an ‘easement option’ which outlines permissions and restrictions regarding access to land, including any specific requirements from the landholder.
+Pipeline licence applicants are encouraged to negotiate easement agreements with landowners.
+These can take the form of an agreement that outlines permissions and restrictions regarding access to land, including any specific requirements from the landowner.

-If a landholder wants to be compensated, it doesn’t have to be monetary.
-It could involve an agreement where the licensee conducts maintenance, earthworks or infrastructure upgrades for the landholder.
+If a landowner seeks compensation for an easement, compensation can be in a variety of forms negotiated between the proponent and the landowner.
+Compensation could involve an agreement where the licensee conducts maintenance, earthworks or infrastructure upgrades for the landowner.

-If the Minister for Energy and Utilities is satisfied that the licensee has taken ‘all reasonable steps’ to enter into an access agreement with a landholder, but an agreement was not reached, the easements over land in question could be compulsorily acquired with compensation being given to the landholder.
+If no agreement can be reached, the Minister for Energy and Environment will request information from both parties about the impasse.
+If the Minister for Energy is satisfied that the licensee has taken all reasonable steps to enter into an agreement with a landowner, the Minster for Energy may allow for a compulsorily acquired easement with compensation being given to the landowner.

 Compensation is given in accordance with the principles outlined in the Land Acquisition (Just Terms Compensation) Act 1991.

-If you are an affected landholder, you should consider seeking legal advice in relation to your land access negotiations.
+If you are an affected landowner, you should consider seeking legal advice in relation to your land access negotiations.